drupal-mentoring/pain-points-of-contribution/README.md

 ## Credit to mentors
 Note:
+- Val
-- Contributors can add mentors at the end of the sprint so whoever is planning on attending sprints on Friday, please add mentors to your profile page so they can get credit.
+- Contributors can add mentors at the end of the sprint so whoever is planning on attending sprints on Friday, please add mentors to your profile page so they can get credit and not just necessarily in-person mentoring but IRC mentoring as well.
 Mentoring isn't easy and mentors could work on the issues if they want to but they spend time with participants and help them work on issues.